jacero-io/kode-operator/README.md

     resources:
       requests:
         storage: 1Gi
 ```

 ### KodeTemplate & ClusterKodeTemplate

 These are cluster scoped and namespace scoped templates.
 A template contains an image and some default configuration for that image.
-A user can also include an Envoy Proxy configuration that is then applied to the sidecar of the resulting Kode instance.
+You can also include an Envoy Proxy configuration that is then applied to the sidecar of the resulting Kode instance.

 **Example for KodeTemplate:**